 Our work is funded by sponsorships (see the power point presentation shown below-right); tax-free donations, honorariums and memorials

 (We are a 501.c.3 organization);

-cookbook, note card & cap sales in our General Store (go shopping), as well as membership dues.
+cookbook, note card, t-shirt & cap sales in our General Store (go shopping), as well as membership dues.

 For donations, honorariums and memorials, you may send a check to:

 ACWA, 1723 East Tate Street, Brownfield, TX 79316 or call Nancy Sparks at (806)215-7851 with credit card information.
 For Honorariums and Memorials, please include the name of the person remembered/honored, and address for a thank you card.

 Our youth are our future and the ACWA supports activities directly involving them.
 We encourage producers to offer youth